Eddiex79/Eddiex79/README.md

 - 🎓 I've studied languages at Cruzeiro do Sul university, but when I finished my undergraduation after 3 long years in 2019 I saw that teaching it wasn't what I wanted to my all life.
  Now, my goal is studying until become a software or web developer.
- I've just enrroled at FAM (Faculdade das Américas) University to study (Analise e Desenvolvimento de Sistemas)[https://estacio.br/cursos/graduacao/analise-e-desenvolvimento-de-sistemas]
+ I've just enrroled at Estácio (Faculdade Estácio) University to study (Analise e Desenvolvimento de Sistemas)[https://estacio.br/cursos/graduacao/analise-e-desenvolvimento-de-sistemas]
  However, I'm not doing just it,  I've been studying programming at D.I.O Digital Innovation one and my certifications can be encontered at (https://github.com/Eddiex79/Front-End-Cursos.git).

 <!---